pseudodoxia/YT_transcription_txt_to_srt/README.md

 Instruction:

-1. create file_name.txt and copy content of Youtube transcription box to this file
+1. create file_name.txt and copy the content of Youtube transcription box to this file

 2. sudo gcc -o srt srt.c